na-na-hi/renget/archive/vrgheadsets.md

 Telemetry can be limited through [Oculess](https://github.com/basti564/Oculess) if you're worried about that, although it does have a few minor drawbacks.
 Also worth mentioning that Quest 2 also gives you access to a few exclusives that currently aren't playable any other way.

-Quest Pro is lighter than the a Quest 2, has improved lenses, and has face and eye tracking that can be used in VRChat.
+Quest Pro is lighter than the a Quest 2, has improved lenses, a screen that supports local dimming, and has face and eye tracking that can be used in VRChat.
 It also has self tracked controllers that can be bought separately to use with other Quest headsets.
 It's not generally better for games, so unless face and eye tracking are a must have for you, it's not worth the extra money over a Quest 2.

 Pico 4 is another good budget option if it's easily available in your country.
 Like a Quest, it can be used as a standalone headset or connected to a PC either wired and wireless through [Streaming Assistant](https://www.picoxr.com/global/software/pico-link) or [Virtual Desktop](https://www.vrdesktop.net/) to play PCVR games.
 Has pancake lenses, which are an improvement over what's available in the Quest, but has a worse game selection if you're using it as a standalone headset.